Rational analytic syntomic cohomology: Six functors for the syntomification

 by \cref{prop:defis-utneq0} and similarly for $\Q_{p, |ut|\neq 0}^\N$, whence the map $\G_{m, |ut|\neq 0}^\N\rightarrow \Q_{p, |ut|\neq 0}^\N$ is cohomologically smooth by \cref{cor:prism-sixfunctors}.
 As $\Q_{p, (p^{1/2}, p^{3/2})}^\N$ and $\Q_{p, |ut|\neq 0}^\N$ form an open cover of $\Q_p^\N$, this proves the claim by locality of cohomological smoothness on the target.

-Overall, we conclude that $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is cohomologically smooth and it remains to compute the dualising sheaf.
-Going through the argument above, we already see that it is a line bundle concentrated in cohomological degree $-2d$.
+Overall, we conclude that $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is cohomologically smooth and it remains to compute the dualising sheaf under the assumption that $X$ is a smooth partially proper rigid space over $\Q_p$.
+Going through the argument above, we already see that the dualising sheaf is a line bundle concentrated in cohomological degree $-2d$.
 As at the end of the proof of \cref{thm:sixfunctors-qpsynsmooth}, we can use \cref{thm:drbundles-main} below to conclude that it suffices to identify the pullback of this line bundle to $X^\prism_{(0, p)}$ together with the automorphism induced by Frobenius.
 However, using smooth base change, see \cite[Lem.\ 4.5.13]{HeyerMann}, this reduces to the computation of the dualising sheaf of $f^{\Div^1}: X^{\Div^1}\rightarrow Y^{\Div^1}$, and we already know that this is $\O\{d\}[2d]$ by \cref{thm:prism-sixfunctorsdiv1hk}.
 This finishes the proof. \end{proof}